beckojr/beckojr.github.io/content/en/blog/azure-app-service.md

 {{< figure src="/images/app-stub.png" alt="App Service plan in Azure Portal" position="center" caption="Figure 3: Application stub created by Azure" >}}

-As your application is deployed, you may need to changes the version of the runtime (e.g. from Node.js 20 to version 18), set some environment variables required for your web app to work.
+After your application is deployed, you may need to change the runtime version (e.g. from Node.js 18 to 20), set some environment variables required for your web app to work.

-Azure App provides two constructs that enable web app configuration:
+Azure App provides constructs that enable web app configuration:

-- General settings, used to set stack settings (runtime, major and minor versions,...), platform settings (HTTP version, HTTPS redirect, ...), and debugging settings.
+- **General settings**, used to set stack settings (runtime, major and minor versions,...), platform settings (HTTP version, HTTPS redirect, ...), and debugging settings.
-- Application settings, used to set values passed as environment variables to the web at startup.
+- **Application settings**, used to set values passed as environment variables to the web app at startup.
-- Connection strings, used to set database connection strings.
+- **Connection strings**, used to set database connection strings.

 **Notes**:

 1. Application settings and connection string values override values passed via a configuration file
-2. For runtimes other than ASP.NET and .NET Core, it is preferable to use Application settings to set connection strings
+2. For runtimes other than ASP.NET and .NET Core, it is preferable to use application settings to set connection strings

-App Service is natively integrated with Azure Key Vault and App Configuration.
-Azure Key Vault is the recommended storage for secret values like database password, connection strings, and so on.
-Azure App Configuration is a service that manages app configuration.
-It provides a single management pane for application configuration values.
-For your web app to interact with Azure Key Vault and App Configuration, it must have a managed service identity with the required permissions to access the key vault or the App Configuration store.
+App Service is natively integrated with _Azure Key Vault_ and _App Configuration_.
+Azure Key Vault is the recommended storage service for secret values like database password, connection strings, API keys, and so on.
+Azure App Configuration on the other hand is a service that provides a single management pane for application configuration values.
+For your web apps to interact with Azure Key Vault and App Configuration, they must be associated with an identity with the required permissions to be authenticated by [Entra Id](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) and provided authorization to access their target key vaults and App Configuration stores.
+That identity is called [managed-system identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).

-The following command sets `ENV` and `REGION` environment variables
+The following command sets `ENV` and `REGION` environment variables via application settings:

 `az webapp config appsettings set -g rg-blog-playground --name gs-node-app --settings ENV=DEV REGION=FRC`
 {{< figure src="/images/app-settings.png" alt="App Service plan in Azure Portal" position="center" caption="Figure 4: App Service plan in the Azure Portal" >}}

 ### How do you deploy your application's source code ?

+App Service runs applications in two ways:

+- Directly on the provisioned virtual machines, the default for Windows.
-App Service runs application directly on the virtual machines, the default for Windows VMs or in a container; the default on Linux VMs.
-App Service allows developers to provide their own container image to run as well.
+- In containers running on the provisioned virtual machines, default for Linux.

+App Service allows developers to provide their own container image.

-Behind the scenes, App Service uses a content share (`/home/site/wwwroot` for Linux or `D:\home\site\wwwroot` for Windows) to make your application content available on the virtual machine or the web app container.
-The same file share is mounted on all virtual machines hosting your application.
-Deploying your application bowls down to updating the files in the content share.
+Behind the scenes, App Service mounts a content share (a network file share via [Azure Files](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) ) at `/home/site/wwwroot` for Linux or `D:\home\site\wwwroot` for Windows, to make your applications' content available on the virtual machine or the web app container.
+The same file share is mounted in all virtual machines hosting your application.
+At the end, deploying your application bowls down to updating the files in the content share.
+If your applications are deploying via custom containers, deploying a new version of your applications amounts to creating a new docker image and updating your web app to pick the most recent image.

-App Service provides two deployment mechanisms:
+App Service provides two ways to update your applications' contents:

-- [Kudu](https://github.com/projectkudu/kudu); a deployment tool that runs a process on Windows VMs and as another container on Linux VMs.
-Kudu supports multiple deployment types: war, jar, ear, lib, startup, static, zip.
+- [Kudu](https://github.com/projectkudu/kudu); a deployment tool supports multiple deployment types: war, jar, ear, lib, startup, static, zip.
 - FTP(S); each web app exposes two FTP endpoints (`read-only` and `read-write`).

-All available deployment methods use on of the deployment mechanisms above.
+All available deployment methods use one of the deployment mechanisms above.
 The following deployment methods are available:

 - GitHub, BitBucket, and Azure DevOps continuous deployment integration
 - Local git; a remote git server that triggers a new deploy on a push to the default branch (`master` by default)
-- File deployment (Zip, War, Jar, ...) using the CLI or Kudu API endpoint.
+- File deployment (zip, war, jar, ...) using the CLI or Kudu API endpoint.

 App Service integration with GitHub creates a GitHub workflow that automates application deployment using a GitHub Action.
 Azure pipeline provides as well a task that deploys an App Service web app.

 Zip file deployment supposes that the everything required for the app to run.
-As the zip file size is limited to 2 GB, it may best to run build the web app on the virtual machine.
-To enable build automation for Zip deploy, you must set `SCM_DO_BUILD_DURING_DEPLOYMENT` app setting to `true`.
+As the zip file size is limited to 2 GB, it may best for Node.js apps, to build the web app on the virtual machine.
+To enable build automation for zip deploy, you must set `SCM_DO_BUILD_DURING_DEPLOYMENT` app setting to `true`.

-The following command zip the root directory of a [sample Node.js app](https://github.com/Azure-Samples/nodejs-docs-hello-world)
+The following command zips the root directory of a [sample Node.js app](https://github.com/Azure-Samples/nodejs-docs-hello-world)

 `zip -r sample-app.zip .`

-Then I deploy the zip file using the CLI
+Then I deploy the zip file using the Azure CLI

 `az webapp deploy -g rg-blog-playground --name gs-node-app --src-path sample-app.zip`

 {{< figure src="/images/sample-app.png" alt="Running sample web app" position="center" caption="Figure 5: App Service plan in the Azure Portal" >}}

-Any change made to content share forces a restart of the application.
+Any change made to the application files forces a restart of the application.
 In a production environment, this means a downtime for users.
-To avoid this downtime, App Service has `deployment slots` to the rescue.
+To avoid this downtime, App Service provides `deployment slots`.

 A deployment slot is a staging environment with its own configuration, deployed on the same infrastructure.
-Deployment slots don't incur additional cost.
+Deployment slots don't incur additional cost but contributes to the overall usage of the compute power.
 A deployment slot can be used to validate changes prior to going live in production.
 Deployment slot swapping enables a seamless replacement of the production environment with the staging environment.
 App Service enable traffic splitting between two slots.
 This help validate changes on the staging slot before swapping it with the production slot.

 ## How does App Service integrates with other Azure services ?

 Your application may need to access resources available on another Azure services.
 The way App Service interacts with other Azure services depends on the kind of authentication mechanism the other Azure service supports.

 For an application that needs to access a PostgreSQL database deployed on an Azure PotgreSQL instance, the application needs a user/password credential to connect to the target database.
-In a case like this, you must set your credentials either as a database connection string or an [App Setting](#how-do-you-create-and-configure-a-web-app-).
-It is a best practice to store your database secrets (and any other secret e.g. certificates, api keys, ...) in Azure Key Vault.
+In this case, you must set your credentials either as a database connection string or an [App Setting](#how-do-you-create-and-configure-a-web-app-).
+The best practice is to store your database credentials (and any other secret e.g. certificates, api keys, ...) in Azure Key Vault and [reference the secrets](https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli) in the key vault via an app setting configuration.

-Azure Key Vault is the kind of Azure Service that doesn't support user/password authentication mechanism.
-For your application to access secrets stored in Azure Key Vault, it must have the required access permissions.
-To set the required permission to your web app, you need to create a `Managed Service Identity (MSI)`.
+Azure Key Vault is the kind of service that doesn't support user/password authentication mechanism.
+For your application to access secrets stored in Azure Key Vault, it must have the required access permissions via a managed service identity (MSI)`.
 You assign a role with the required access to the managed identity attached to your web app.

-# When should you use App Service ?
+# Closing words

+On the preceding lines, we've introduce the **Azure App Service** as a PaaS service that deploys HTTP-based applications like mobile backend, web applications, and APIs.
+I talked about the basic concepts required to run an application and the deployment steps of an application and how to configure it.

+The isolated plans (Isolated and IsolateV2) require an App Service Environment.
+[App Service Environment](https://learn.microsoft.com/en-us/azure/app-service/environment/overview) provides the capability of deploying the underlying resources in a customer-managed virtual network.

+A good practice when working with App Service is to use separate plans per environment (production, nonproduction).
+In a non production environment, depending on your requirements and policy, select lower tier plan to save cost.
+Leverage `Always On` platform setting (disabled by default) to stop idle app and save compute power that can be used by other web apps. `Always On` setting must be enabled in production.

+Also in production environment, you'll want to deploy your web apps across multiple availability zones for high availability.
+Zone-redundant deployment is enabled from PremiumV2 plan upward.
+At least three virtual machines instances are created across three availability zones.